In this article

 Get Required Parameters

-In order to get Subscription ID of the subscription under which you will create your Azure storage account, go to Azure Subscriptions and copy the ID of your subscription..
-This ID will be later used while configuring storage via Setup Wizard.
+After copying your Azure AD user credentials, you need to get Subscription ID of the subscription under which you will create your Azure storage account.
+To do so, go to Azure Subscriptions and copy the ID of your subscription..
+Along with your credentials, this ID will be later used while running Setup Wizard.

 Following are the steps to be performed in VIDIZMO Portal to execute Setup Wizard: